erichaagdev/erichaag.dev/blog/posts/bootiful-builds-best-practices-spring-boot-gradle/index.md

 org.gradle.unsafe.configuration-cache=true
 ```

-You can learn more about the configuration cache in the Gradle documentation: https://docs.gradle.org/current/userguide/configuration_cache.html
+You can learn more about [configuration caching](https://docs.gradle.org/current/userguide/configuration_cache.html) in the Gradle documentation.

 ### 7. Replace `io.spring.dependency-management` with a Gradle platform